Your future Black Friday shopping spree may be in AR or VR

-Neha Singh points her iPhone 8 Plus at an empty section of the dark-wood floor by the entrance of the Techstars startup-accelerator space in Manhattan's Flatiron District.
+Neha Singh points her iPhone 8 Plus at an empty section of the dark-wood floor by the entrance to the Techstars startup accelerator in Manhattan's Flatiron District.

 The smartphone's screen at first simply shows the space in front of us, but then a small digital 3D pop-up store appears.
-There are three golden mannequins dressed in tank tops and high-waisted skirts and shiny cylindrical displays holding a military-green Gucci leather bag and a pair of black Louboutin heels.
-Singh then moves her phone closer to one mannequin to show me the detail and texture of a blue floral dress.
-It's basically Pokemon Go, but for fashion.
+There are three golden mannequins dressed in tank tops and high-waisted skirts, along with shiny cylindrical displays holding a military-green Gucci leather bag and a pair of black Louboutin heels.
+Singh then moves her phone closer to one mannequin to show me the detail and texture of a blue floral dress. the whole arrangement is basically Pokemon Go, but for fashion.

-"The user interface for e-commerce hasn't changed in 20 years," Singh tells me earlier, describing online sites' typical grid of products arranged against a white background.
+"The user interface for e-commerce hasn't changed in 20 years," Singh tells me, describing online sites' typical grid of products arranged against a white background.
 "It's great if you're trying to buy toilet paper, it's not if you're trying to buy fashion."

-However, while AR and VR may be more interactive than a static webpage, they still don't offer basic things like the feel of a fabric or the exact fit of dress.
-Plus the steep cost of many VR headsets have kept that technology from reaching the mainstream.
-Given those factors, it's possible a future where we strap on VR headsets to go shopping in our living rooms or materialize mini-stores stores using our phones may never arrive.
+But while AR and VR may be more interactive than a static webpage, they still don't offer basic things like the feel of a fabric or the exact fit of dress.
+Plus, the steep cost of many VR headsets has kept that technology from reaching the mainstream.
+Given those factors, it's possible a future where we strap on headsets to go shopping in our living rooms or to conjure up mini stores stores using our phones may never arrive.

 Betting on AR